AuroraLeport/IndependentProjects/Windfall_aleport/README.md

 ## Summary of data preprocessing and feature engineering
 ------------

-1.0-akr-idealdonor-exploration.ipynb --> notebook exploring raw data.
+1.0-akr-idealdonor-exploration.ipynb --> notebook exploring raw data. <br />
-    Exploring df_features
+    Exploring df_features  <br />
-    Creating features to be used for model creation from df_features Creating features to be used for model creation from df_donations
+    Creating features to be used for model creation from df_features <br />
+    Creating features to be used for model creation from df_donations <br />

+date of prediction for model creation (aka PredictedOn) = '2016-08-01'. <br />
+any donations after PredictedOn is a future donation any donoation prior to PredictedOn is a historical donation. <br />
+this model is limited to donoations in historical 5 years.

 Explanation of chosen model parameters -->
 Features used for model creation: